tiagosatur/marvelCharactersSearch/README.md

 # Introduction
-Marvel Characters Search is an mobile application that allows the user to search marvel characters by their names.
+Marvel Characters Search is a mobile application that allows the user to search marvel characters by their names.

 # Pre-requisites
 You should have installed: